Mallorca in Spain, also known as Majorca, is part of Spain, which is in the Mediterranean. It’s also the largest island in the Balearic.

 You can take the plane from anywhere in Europe and get to Mallorca.
 Ferries depart from Barcelona and Valencia, Spain.
 Check prices for airfares from here.

-Ferry takes something less than 8 hours to reach Mallorca.
+The ferry takes something less than 8 hours to reach Mallorca.

 Summarizing your things to do in Mallorca (Majorca), Spain